 Before you do anything, use wet wipes to clean the screen, seat handles and anything that someone else has touched.
 This may seem excessive but common bacteria, viruses and other pathogens that can cause stomach upsets or colds may still be transferred in this way.
 The wipes are also good for keeping your hands fresh.
 Try a moisturising and antimicrobial wet wipe such as the Clinelle hand wipes which can also be used to cleanse surfaces.

-The most important travel skin care step is thouroughly cleaning and cleansing the skin.
+The most important travel skin care step is thoroughly cleaning and cleansing the skin.
 For the face and eyes, you must use a cleanser that can gently remove dirt and makeup.
-The Bioderma Hydrabio H2o Micellar Water (100ml) is suitable for all skin types and gently cleans skin without stripping away its natural moisture.
+The Bioderma Hydrabio H2o Micellar Water (100ml) is suitable for all skin types and gently cleanse skin without stripping away its natural moisture.

 Try the Origins Drink Up Intensive Overnight Mask (30ml) which provides hydration to provide softer and fresher looking skin.
 If you just want a dry sheet mask that you can use repeatedly thorough out the flight then give the Charlotte Tilbury Instant magic dry sheet mask.
-It comes as a single mask which is multi use.
+It comes with a single mask which is multi-use.
 Even slipping it on over your face for 10 minutes is enough for it to release the vitamins and peptides it contains which rehydrate and regenerate skin.

 After masking and throughout the flight you should use a hydrating and active moisturiser and/or serum.
 The Medik8 C Tetra Cream (50ml) is a perfect all in one solution.
 It combines a moisturising base which is infused with Vitamin C, Vitamin E and Hyaluronic acid.
-This mix of Vitamins and antioxidents stimulates collagen, encourages cellular renewal corrects uneven pigmentation.
-As a result, skin will feel softer and firmer whilst appearing brighter and younger.
+This mix of Vitamins and antioxidants stimulates collagen, encourages cellular renewal corrects uneven pigmentation.
+As a result, the skin will feel softer and firmer whilst appear brighter and younger.

 5) Eye care